 Peeking into the Abyss

 Most cultural anthropologists are relativists.
 It is logically consistent for materialists and atheists to be moral relativists.
 There are however, I believe, levels of relativism.
 People who don't believe in any moral absolutes are relativists (as is the case for most cultural anthropologists working in non-western societies) and as such they think no one should go and impose moral laws on other societies (missionaries for example) so their approach is hands off, until... circumstances become "unpleasant" and, then, they are confronted with issues that hit them personally and confront them with the fact that their relativism is only skin deep and hides moral absolutes that they would rather not acknowledge, but pop their ugly heads out nonetheless.
 So ironically they find themselves flipping upside-down the position of Paul here as he says: "For the good that I would I do not: but the evil which I would not, that I do."
 (Romans 7: 19).
 So there are two levels of relativism.
 The first a lazy form of relativism and is, essentially, reserved for things that the relativist doesn't believe in.
 It is a hypocrite's relativism as it is aimed at OTHER PEOPLE'S BELIEFS!
 Cultural anthropologists will very likely never admit to such a thing, but if you catch them with their pants down, it becomes obvious.
-Typically, Cultural anthropologists work with a contact in the culture that they are studying.
-These contacts are called informants and after a number of months (or years) a strong relation of friendship may develop.
-The informant is no longer a bug to be studied under a microscope, but a real flesh and blood person, a friend.
+When doing fieldwork, typically cultural anthropologists work with a contact in the culture that they are studying.
+These contacts are called "informants" and after a number of months (or years) a strong relation of friendship may develop.
+The informant is no longer just a bug to be studied under a microscope, but a real flesh and blood person, and eventually a friend.
 This changes things.
 The following quote (where, in order to protect the privacy of the individual, the informant's name is just "P") illustrates such a case (Herdt 1990: 200)

 "In P.'s case, we wondered, before we left the Valley, whether, when her husband died, some of the men, within the bounds of their customs, would kill her for being an uppity, disruptive female.
 Was it our business to prevent her murder, and in doing so, inflict on these people our alien morality ?
 When we decided to hell with it - we were going to protect her by warning them not to kill her or even beat her senseless - we knew we were INDULGING ourselves.
 In doing so, we perhaps saved her, but pushed our friends one step further on the road to unforseeable cultural change."